2 Oct - 4 min read

 It’s definitely more kawaii to have a bejewelled or colourful clipper- so if that is your thing, then by all means, go for it.
 However if you’re in for practicality, RM5 is not worth paying for something you cut your toenails with.

-As pretty as this lemon yellow one is; we're sure we've seen sturdier and more durable cutting boards for RM5 or less elsewhere.
-Again, if you're into the designer colours then this is the board for you but if you just want something practical - why not get more value elsewhere?
-Ikea's version is RM4.90, and much thicker.
+As pretty as this lemon yellow one is; we’re sure we’ve seen sturdier and more durable cutting boards for RM5 or less elsewhere.
+Again, if you’re into the designer colours then this is the board for you but if you just want something practical – why not get more value elsewhere?
+A bendable version from IKEA is two for RM6.90.

 At a glance, hair accesories that come in packs are definitely worth buying, right?
 Before you take your pick, it’s still important think of whether you can get cheaper alternatives.
 Hair accesories like scrunchies, bobby pins and elastic ties can be found at a fraction of the RM5 price at some acessories stores.
 One scrunchie for RM5?
 Really?